Unleash/unleash/website/docs/feature-flag-tutorials/golang/implementing-feature-flags-golang.md

 ![A feature flag called `graphql-api` is now enabled in development.](/img/go-enable-development.png)

-Everything's now setup on the Unleash side.
+Everything's now set up on the Unleash side.
 Let's go to the code now.

 ## 3. Grab country information from the REST Countries API